SumoLogic/sumologic-jfrog-xray/README.md

             Password: Paste the password of JFrog Xray Instance from step 1.
             Port: Paste the Port of JFrog Xray Instance from step 1.
             Usernname: Paste the UserName of JFrog Xray Instance from step 1.
+            BackfillDays: Enter the Number of days before the event collection will start
             ```
         * Click Deploy.